Meaghan Martin: Music

 Martin recorded two songs in Camp Rock, "Too Cool" and "2 Stars".
 Martin sang a version of "When You Wish Upon a Star" for the 2009 re-release of Disney's Pinocchio, as well as appearing in the related music video.
 The song debuted at number fifty-two on Billboard's Hot Dance Club Songs chart, becoming her first and only chart single.
 It has since peaked at number thirty-seven.

 Martin also recorded a version of the Olivia Newton-John song "Magic" for the Wizards of Waverly Place soundtrack.
 Martin has partnered with Build-A-Bear Workshop for their "Love.Hugs.Peace" movement.
 For the ad campaign, Martin recorded a special version of "Let's Talk About Love".
-Martin also recorded two songs in Camp Rock 2: The Final Jam, "Tear it Down" and "Walkin in My Shoes", alongside the Camp Rock co-star Matthew "Mdot" Finley.
+Martin also recorded two songs in Camp Rock 2: The Final Jam, "Tear it Down" and "Walkin in My Shoes", alongside the Camp Rock co-star Matthew Finley.
 Martin also appear on the collaborative song "It's On", which features the co-stars of the film.
 All songs appear in the soundtrack of the film.

 Martin appeared in the music videos "Remember December" by Demi Lovato and "It's On" by the cast of Camp Rock 2: The Final Jam.
-Martin did not join the Jonas Brothers: Live in Concert tour, with Demi Lovato and the Camp Rock 2 cast, because she was filming Mean Girls 2.
+Martin did not join the Jonas Brothers: Live in Concert tour, with Lovato and the Camp Rock 2 cast, because she was filming Mean Girls 2.